yarec/react-layout-generator/src/includes/intro.md

 }
 ```

-To activate animation behavior in RLGLayout just pass the optional [animate](interfaces/ianimateprops) property and use a generator that is animation aware.
+To activate animation behavior in Layout just pass the optional [animate](interfaces/ianimateprops) property and use a generator that is animation aware.

 #### Notes